 When you maintain focus, be sure not to become oppressive, overbearing, or micromanaging to your team; trust that they will finish their tasks as well.

 Tip #2: Call an Extra Meeting (or Two)

 Managers are often accused of having ‘too many’ meetings.
-It’s true that you can sacrifice productivity in bountiful meetings; but at the end of the year, I find it’s a good way to refocus the team and air any issues or questions they had (and might be afraid to ask because there were only a few days before vacation).
+It’s true that you can sacrifice productivity in bountiful meetings.
+But at the end of the year, I find it’s a good way to refocus the team and air any issues or questions they had (and might be afraid to ask because there were only a few days before vacation).

-Try giving quick pep talks, clearing the air, and focusing on the final tasks that still need finished.
+Try giving quick pep talks, clearing the air, and focusing on the final tasks that still need finishing.
 And, you know what?
 These pep talks subtly remind everyone there’s still a job to do.